Gain Accounting Expertise With an Online B.B.A. Degree

 While completing your B.B.A. in Accounting degree online, you’ll prepare to address contemporary issues in an ever-changing business world.
 The program delivers advanced accounting knowledge as it provides the academic foundation you need to become a CPA.

-Utica College maintains articulation agreements with a number of community colleges, making it easier for students who complete their associate degree to transfer to UC to complete their bachelor’s and graduate degrees.Explore Courses
+Utica University maintains articulation agreements with a number of community colleges, making it easier for students who complete their associate degree to transfer to UC to complete their bachelor’s and graduate degrees.Explore Courses

 After completing the B.B.A. in Accounting degree online, you will be able to: